-Nuts and seeds: Nutrition guide and best recipes
+Nuts and Seeds: Nutrition Guide and Recipe Collection

 Great news, PB&J lovers: Nuts, seeds, and the fabulous butters made from them are packed with nutritious goodness that can support your wellness journey, WW’s Science Team says.
 These foods not only provide heart-healthy fats; each little bite offers a pop of plant-based protein.
 Some—including almonds, pistachios, and sunflower seeds—even deliver a dose of fiber.
 To help you learn more about the health benefits of nuts and seeds, we offer the following non-exhaustive guide to some WW member faves, along with more than 50 (!) nut and seed recipes to add to your menu.

 - Shopping for nuts and seeds: When grocery shopping, look for nuts without blemishes or discoloration.
 If they're in shells, give ’em a shake and skip any that rattle, which could mean the nuts have dried out and lost their flavor.
 Many supermarkets stock a variety of nuts, seeds, and nut butters, and some products may contain added oils, salt, or sugar.
 Try using the barcode scanner in the WW app to compare choices and determine which make sense for your preferences and Budget.

 - Storing nuts and seeds: These foods tend to keep best in cool, dark, dry conditions—heat, sunlight, and moisture can turn their oils rancid more quickly.
 Try stashing nuts and seeds in an airtight container in your fridge or freezer, and they’ll likely keep for at least a few months.